VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: System Architecture

-VoteLab provides an extensible testbed environment, enabling rigorous experiments to compare and evaluate different voting mechanisms and their influence on collective choices.
-For example, organizations and communities can utilize this platform to assess the performance of various voting methods, such as majority voting, approval voting, score voting or quadratic voting (currently 7 supported).
-By combing the collection of voting data and meta-data about the choices, VoteLab supports researchers and policy makers to study evidence-based decision-making and design fairer, more expressive and inclusive voting systems.
+\textbf{Comparison of Voting Methods.} VoteLab provides an extensible testbed environment, enabling rigorous experiments to assess different voting mechanisms such as majority, approval, score or quadratic voting (currently 7 supported).
+By combining the collection of voting data and choice meta-data, VoteLab supports researchers and policy makers to study evidence-based decision making and design fairer, more expressive inclusive voting systems.